ecmwf/odc/docs/content/implementation/decoding-data.rst

 .. _`decoder-column-major-layout`:

 Column-major layout
-   In column-major layout, the consecutive elements of a single data column reside one below each other.
-The stride is the height of each column, representing a contiguous block in memory.
-In column-major mode, when the table is built, the cells are always 8-bytes wide.
+   In a column-major layout, the consecutive elements of a single data column reside adjacent to each other in memory.
+The stride between elements in the same column is thus the size of the decoded data element, and the columns are arranged sequentially in memory.

+   To support C and Fortran 2D array indexing, in column-major mode the data element sizes are always 64-bit.
+In the case of string columns that are wider than 8-bytes this results in the strings being split across multiple columns in memory.

    .. figure:: /_static/odb-2-column-major.svg
       :alt: A Diagram Showing a Column-major Layout